csev/cc4e/sandbox/check/README.md

 It will take all the C code files and run them throught the sandboxed compiler.

-The file names tell us what the expecte behavior of the sandbox will be:
+The file names tell us what the expected behavior of the sandbox will be:

-* If 'allow' is the the name it should be rejected because of whilte list violation
+* If 'allow' is the the name it should be rejected because of white list violation

 * If 'minimum' is in the name it should be rejected because it apparently produces no output